bada-bing/knowledge-base/courses/linux-edx/linux-edx.shell-scripting.md

 Return values permit a process to monitor the exit state of another process, often in a parent-child relationship.
 Knowing how the process terminates enables taking any appropriate steps which are necessary or contingent on success or failure.

+- space is reserved for seprating arguments! (ie, NO space between environmental var and its value)

+- double qoutes string does string interpolation: `echo "value is $foo"`
+- ❗ single quotes do not do that... they print the content as an actual string

 ## Exit Codes (Or Signals)
 Eg, execute `ls` on a file that exists as well as one that does not, the **return value** is stored in the **environment variable represented by $?**?
 `echo $?`
 Applications often translate these return values into meaningful messages easily understood by the user.

+- `true` has 0 exit code... `false` has 1 exit code `0` - everything fine
+`1` - there was a problem

 ## Language Constructs